u1117676/Image-Segmentation/README.md

 # Image-Segmentation
-implement image segmentation using a conventional neural network of your choice on ImageNet dataset
+My task is to implement image segmentation using a conventional neural network of your choice on ImageNet dataset